jeffreyhamilton/CodeLouFinal/README.md

 Includes all requirments for final project.
 # Problems and notes:
   Nod_modules/ folder will not upload.
 I have removed the username and password from the mongo server connection.
+  To start, replace username and password back into mongo server link, go to the folder in command prompt or bash and type " npm run dev " after that visit localhost:3000 in browser to view page.